thomas10-10/foo-Wallpaper-Feh-Gif/README.md

 # About foo-Wallpaper-Feh-Gif
 This is just a loop script that sets a gif as a wallpaper.
 Supports transparency.
-Requires feh (apt install feh)
+Requires feh or xload or [xwallpaper](https://github.com/stoeckmann/xwallpaper)(uses less cpu).

 !
 INCREASES CPU use